One of 4 types of identification is required to check out material from the UI Libraries. All must be currently valid.

 - Professional staff members of the state and federal geological surveys, the archaeological survey, and the State Historical Society whose offices are located in Iowa City showing relevant identification.

 Proxy Card: Faculty members may authorize graduate assistants or other staff members to check out materials for them.
-The faculty member or assistant may obtain an application for a proxy card from the Main Library Circulation Department or any university library.
-The faculty authorization form is also available on-line.
+The faculty authorization application is available on-line or can be obtained at any university library.
 The faculty member must fill out the application and assumes financial responsibility for any materials charged in this manner.

 Lost or Stolen Library Issued Cards: If your paper bar-coded UI Libraries card is lost, stolen, or mutilated, please report this as soon as possible to the issuing library or to Main Library Circulation Services.
 A new card can be issued and all activity blocked on your old card.